-By talking to the person on the phone, you will be able to at least take a step towards confirming his/her identity.
-You will probably get to know the real side of his/her personality, as the person will not be able to give calculated answers.
+By talking to the person on the phone, you will be able to at least take a step toward confirming their identity.
+You will probably get to know the real side of their personality, as they will not be able to give calculated answers.

 Related Reading: How to Respond to Ghosting Without Losing your Sanity?

 “It’s a good idea to run an internet search for your name or even set Google alerts for it.
 By doing so, you will ensure that your online persona has not caught the eye of a catfisher.
 For example, there are websites that let you know if your name has been searched anywhere on the Internet or if your profile picture has been used anywhere else.
 So use such websites.”